The Phoenix Myth

 According to the number of its years it was the tenth time since genesis after the sacrifice of Abel that it made a sacrifice of itself: in this year (now) the Son of God was born in Bethlehem.
 And on the day the priest Zechariah was killed, they installed the priest Simeon in his place.
 The phoenix burned itself on the pinnacle of the temple in Jerusalem.
 On the eighth day after the holy Virgin had brought fourth our Savior, she took him with Joseph to the temple in order to make a sacrifice for him as firstborn, he was named Jesus.
 From that moment on no one has ever seen this bird up to this day.

-Our fathers have born witness: God shall shame the idol worshippers on the day of judgment because of this bird, because ... you have not looked at this same bird ... which after three days lives and assumes its former shape.
-This bird (now) indicates to us the resurrection..
+ur fathers have born witness: God shall shame the idol worshippers on the day of judgment because of this bird, because ... you have not looked at this same bird ... which after three days lives and assumes its former shape.
+This bird (now) indicates to us the resurrection..."

-Van den Broek's goes on to demonstrate that the myth of the phoenix figured in Judeo-Christian traditions since the beginning.
-On God's preference of Abel's sacrifice over Cain's (5), he compares texts "on the heavenly fire that descended at the consecration of the temple at Jerusalem" (2 Chron.
+Van den Broek's goes on to demonstrate how the myth of the phoenix figured in Judeo-Christian traditions.
+On God's preference of Abel's sacrifice over Cain's, he compares texts "on the heavenly fire that descended at the consecration of the temple at Jerusalem" (2 Chron.
 7:1), with Elijah's sacrifice on Mount Carmel (I Kings 18:38).
 That Coptic Christians related this "divine fire" to the death and rebirth of the phoenix can be supported (below) with astronomical evidence that the consecration occurred in 860 BCE, which could have been the year of Elijah's sacrifice and Elisha's birth.
-In view of the nativity in 6 BCE, which the early Church Fathers connected to the phoenix myth, some later doctrines about Christ's death and resurrection may have to be reviewed from a new perspective:
+In view of the nativity in 6 BCE, which the early Church Fathers connect to the phoenix, some later doctrines about Christ's death and resurrection may be affected by the astronomical data.

 4. Astronomical support

-We have shown earlier that Kepler introduces the Trigons of the Saturn-Jupiter conjunctions, which limit the cycle to 800 years.
-However, he featured the "great conjunction of Saturn, Jupiter and Mars" as more important, which relates to the 854-year cycles he did not address openly.
+We have shown earlier that Kepler introduces the Trigons of the Saturn-Jupiter conjunctions, which limits the cycle to 800 years.
+However, he features the "great conjunction of Saturn, Jupiter and Mars" as more important, which relates to the 854-year cycles he did not address openly.
 It was probably as far as he could go without risking his life because his peers would know that the planetary positions repeat in the same location of the Zodiac after 72 orbits of Jupiter, 29 of Saturn, and a little over 454 of Mars.
 The cycle is actually 19.86 x 43 = 853.98, slightly less than 854 years.
-However, with Tuckerman's published data even amateurs can show that "planetary triangles" appeared in these intervals before and after 6 BCE.
-The return of the phoenix in 849 CE confirms the claim of the 6th century Coptic sermon that 6 BCE was its last appearance.
-Here is the comparison:
+However, with Tuckerman's published data even amateurs can show that "planetary triangles" appeared in these intervals.
+The return of the phoenix in 849 CE below confirms the claim of the 6th century Coptic sermon that 6 BCE was its last appearance:

 WATERY TRIANGLE on February 12, 6 BCE and FIERY TRIANGLE on February 28, 6 BCE

-These sketches show a long period of nine months from the first conjunction to the formation of the triangles at the same location, which is caused in both events by the retrograde motion of the planets, an optical illusion that can only be seen from Earth.
-In view of Kepler's suggestion that there could be a grain of truth in the fertile "dung of superstition", we should consider that millenniums of astrology cannot be utter nonsense, that the wise men of Antiquity could not have been that wrong for so long!
+Our sketches are based on Tuckerman's ephemerides, which have Mars arrive late and extend the triangles a little.
+But they demonstrate the period of nine months from the first conjunction to the formation of the triangles at the same location, which is caused in both events by the retrograde motion of the planets, an optical illusion that can only be seen from Earth.
+In view of Kepler's suggestion that there is grain of truth in the fertile "dung of superstition", we should consider that millenniums of astrology can't be total nonsense, that the wise men of Antiquity could not have been entirely wrong for so long!
 Isn't it possible that the ancients still shared with the animal kingdom a higher sensitivity to external 'forces' we have since lost, as suggested by the Swiss philosopher Rudolf Steiner?
-For example, the planetary line-ups could have amplified radiation from a distant Solar system.
-Or the gaseous, Solar tides are magnified by the gravitational forces of the planetary line-ups, which would expose Earth behind the Sun to radiation from its inner core.
-Hence, the diverse cycles could be like a "cosmic clock" that influences or controls our climates and the evolutionary process.
+Perhaps, the diverse cycles could be like a "cosmic clock" that influences the evolutionary process.
 Even the old saying that "history repeats itself " could be based on these cycles!

-Amateurs are fortunate because we can keep an open mind and make such claims without risking an academic reputation!
-We can examine facts and even avoid "believing" others, including the experts!
-This is why, before we proceed, Tuckerman's data needs to be shown for skeptics to support the above sketches.
-There is no year 0, by the way, which is why 6 BCE is -5:
+Amateurs like us are fortunate because we can keep an open mind and make such claims without risking an academic reputation!
+We can look at the facts and avoid "believing" others, including the experts!
+This is why, before we proceed, Tuckerman's dates need to be shown for skeptics to support the above sketches.
+There is no year 0, which is why 6 BCE is -5:

-Thanks to the Information Age, anyone could access Tuckerman's tables since the 1960s, although they cover "only" 601 BCE to CE 1 (v.1) and 2 to 1649 CE (v.2), which required some extra creativity in the 1980's.
+Thanks to the Information Age, anyone can access Tuckerman's tables since the 1960s, although they cover "only" 601 BCE to CE 1 (v.1) and 2 to 1649 CE (v.2), which required some extra creativity in the 1980's.
 During a visit at the Griffith Observatory (Los Angeles), the resident astronomer John Mosley generated the triangles on his little computer and suggested that Radio Shack may have similar software.
-But this seemed a bit crude and a friend at JPL (Pasadena) was kind enough to get us the geocentric print-outs of specific Solar and planetary positions in 860 and 6 BCE, 849 and 1703 CE.
-Several metamorphoses can be seen which would have pleased Ovid: There is a transformation from a watery to a fiery triangle and a shift of roughly 6.5 degrees forward and until the vernal equinox is passed in 1702.
-We noticed also that Tuckerman's calculations have a littl flaw that speeds up Mars.
-But thirty years later, we can load planetarium software like "Starry Night" and travel millenniums into the past and future on a laptop – with a click of the mouse.
-Although the triangles formed every 854 years, these examples demonstrate that they were observed since the dawn of civilization:
+But this seemed a bit crude and a friend at JPL (Pasadena) was kind enough to get us print-outs of specific Solar and planetary positions in 860 and 6 BCE, 849 and 1703 CE.
+Several metamorphoses can be seen which would have pleased Ovid: There is a transformation from a watery to a fiery triangle and a shift of roughly 6.5 degrees forward until the vernal equinox is passed in 1702.
+Tuckerman's calculations are flawed regarding the positions of Mars, but we can use planetarium software like "Starry Night" today and travel millenniums into the past and future on a laptop – with a click of the mouse.
+Although the triangles form every 854 years, the examples we chose at random demonstrate that they were observed since the dawn of civilization: